Atlas-OS/utilities/README.md

 # Atlas-Utilities

-Source Repo for utilities used in Atlas
+Source Repo for Atlas Utilities.
+These utilities are free to be used, modified, and distributed in other projects, per the [License](https://github.com/Atlas-OS/Atlas-Utilities/blob/main/LICENSE)

 ## filepicker